-Mail that comes to a student during a semester will be placed in his or her mail slot in the lobby of the student chapel.
+Mail that comes to a student during a semester will be placed in his or her mail slot in the library.
 WAAST will not hold mail for a student during vacation periods.
 The proper mailing address for WAAST is found on the cover of this handbook.